Large-Scale Web Scraping: Everything You Need to Know

 Scraping thousands of web pages means extracting a lot of data.
 This data can be divided into two categories: raw and processed.
 In both cases, you need to store them somewhere.

-The raw data can be the HTML documents crawled by your scrapers.
-Keeping track of this information's useful for future scraping iterations.
-When it comes to raw data, you can choose one of the many cloud storage services available.
-These allow you to have virtually unlimited storage space, but they come with a cost.
+The raw data can be the HTML documents crawled by your spiders.
+Keeping track of this information's helpful for future scraping iterations.
+To store it, you can choose one of the many cloud storage services available: they allow you to have virtually unlimited storage space but come with a cost.

-Your scraper's likely to extract only a small part of the data contained in a webpage HTML document.
-Then, such data's converted into new formats.
+Your scraper's likely to extract only a small part of the data contained in an HTML document.
+This information's then converted into new formats.
 This is the other type of data, the processed data.

-More and more websites have been adopting antibot strategies.
-That's especially true since many CDN (Cloud Delivery Network) services now offer built-in antibot systems.
+More and more websites have been adopting anti-bot strategies.
+That's especially true since many CDN (Cloud Delivery Network) services now offer built-in protection systems.

-Usually, these antibot systems involve completing challenges that only a human can.
-For example, this is how CAPTCHA work.
-They typically ask you to select pictures of a particular object or animal.
+Usually, these anti-bot systems involve completing challenges only humans can handle.
+For example, this is how CAPTCHAs work.
+They typically require selecting particular images or objects to grant you access.

-Such antibot methods prevent non-human automated systems from accessing and navigating a website.
-So, these technologies could represent an obstacle to your web scrapers.
+Such anti-bot methods prevent automated software from accessing and navigating a website, meaning they represent a significant obstacle to your scrapers.
 At first glance, they might seem impossible to overcome.
 But they aren't.

-In detail, you can bypass the Cloudflare anti-bot system.
-Similarly, you can bypass the Akamai anti-bot technologies.
-Keep in mind that bypassing these systems isn't easy.
-Plus, the current workaround you're exploiting may not work in the future.
+You can bypass the Cloudflare anti-bot system or the Akamai anti-bot technologies.
+Though, don't expect easy solutions.
+Moreover, the current workaround you're exploiting may not work in the future.

-Don't forget that Antibot protection's just one of the anti-scraping protection systems.
-Your large-scale web scraping process may have to deal with several of them.
+Anti-bot detection's just one of the anti-scraping protection systems.
+Your large-scale scraping process may have to deal with several of them.
 That's why we wrote a list of ways to avoid being blocked while web scraping.

 5. Keep Your Scrapers Up To Date